 Short-term versus long-term profitability

-We think that it is much better to be profitable in long-term than short-term.
 It is nice to finish a day with a big profit.
-But is much better if you are able to finish a year in profit.
+But it is much better if you can complete a year in profit.

 It is important to let your profitable positions live longer than losing one.
 With simple order management, you can save a lot of money on your account.

 Not using orders is a way to hell.
-You will not watch markets 24 hours a day including trading on weekends and without orders, you will miss a lot of opportunities to close your positions at the right time and right price.
+You will not watch markets 24 hours a day, seven days a week, and without orders, you will miss a lot of opportunities to close your positions at the right time and right price.

-Good traders always analyze what they did right and what not.
-They look in the past, look at the profitable trades.
-Look what they did before the trade, what analysis they made, what assumptions they have.
+Good traders always analyze what they did right and whatnot.
+They look in the past, look at the profitable trades, and write down what they did before the deal, what analysis they made, what assumptions they had.

-The necessary prerequisites to become successful traders, but they are not all.
 There is no full exhausting answer to question “How to trade forex successfully for beginners”.
-This is just base you can use as a starter.
-Good luck.
+This is just the base you can use as a starter.